 The Plaster-cast Workshop

-By offering casts at reasonable prices, the workshop helps to promote art.
-The larger examples, such as busts, full-length statues, reliefs, etc., have to be ordered, but there is a good stock of the smaller examples.
+By offering casts, the workshop helps to promote art.
+The larger examples, such as busts, full-length statues, reliefs, etc., have to be ordered, but there is a little stock of the smaller examples.
 Indeed, there is something to suit everyone’s pocket and taste.
-Prices can be found on the pdf file and some casts are on sale in the Cinquantenaire Museum shop.
+Some casts are on sale in the Cinquantenaire Museum shop.

-Admission to the workshop is free and the Educational and Cultural Service of the Cinquantenaire Museum organizes guided tours on request.
+Admission to the workshop is free and the Educational and Cultural Department of the Cinquantenaire Museum organizes guided tours on request.

 Tuesdays to Fridays : 9:30 a.m. - 12:00 a.m. en 1:30 p.m. - 4:00 p.m.

 T: 02 741 72 14 (Mon-Fri, 9:30 to 13:00) / except on Wed

 T: 02 741 73 03 (Mon-Fr, 9:30 to 17:00)